Mechanism of action of metronidazole in peptic ulcer

 Metronidazole disrupts the electron transport chain in anaerobic bacteria by reducing and altering the redox potential of the cell.

-See also Metronidazole 500mg used for gonorrhea
+See also Metronidazole for pilonidal sinus

 This disruption leads to the formation of reactive oxygen species, which damage DNA and other cellular components, ultimately leading to cell death.